ClaudiaCoul/TETRIS20/README.md

 # TETRIS20
 This is a game we named TETRIS 2.0.
-This game is based on Falling Bricks in the Advanced Java Do it Yourself book
+This game is based on Falling Bricks in the Advanced Java Do it Yourself book.

+Created by Claudia Coulibaly, Amanda Johnson, Austin Howell, and Annabelle Allen.